What is the difference between secured and unsecured debt?

 Secured debt

-Consensual loans are the most common type of secured debt, wherein you as a borrower agree to put up your property as collateral.
+Consensual loans are the most common type of secured debt, wherein you agree to put up your property as collateral.
 But there are many types of nonconsensual loans, too.
 Nonconsensual debts include a money judgment that a creditor files against you or a tax lien placed against your property because you did not pay your federal, state or local taxes.

 - Auto loans: These loan products are used solely to finance new and used automobile purchases.